nextflow-io/training/docs/hello_nextflow/05_hello_nf-test.md

 We start from a base workflow called `hello-nf-test.nf`, which corresponds to the workflow we produced in Part 3: Hello modules (equivalent to `scripts/hello-modules-3.nf`).

 This is a modularized pipeline; the processes are in local modules and the parameter declarations are in a configuration file.
 If you completed the previous parts of the training course, then you already have everything you need in the working directory.
-However, if you're picking this up here, you need to copy the `nextflow.config` file and the `modules` folder from `scripts/` to the `hello-nextflow` directory.
+However, if you're just starting from this section, you need to copy the `nextflow.config` file and the `modules` folder from `scripts/` to the `hello-nextflow` directory.

 ```
 cd /workspace/gitpod/hello-nextflow